cazdlt/pyisim/README.md

         - Requirements
     - Improve activity search by request id (does not work, currently a support case open to research this)
     - Add operations to services
-    - Generalize role creation (role type)
+    - Generalize role creation (role classification / owners)
     - Improve complex attribute handling (roles/provisioning policies)
-    - Improve dynamic client handling on soap client